pclus/neuromorphology/README.md

 # Neuromorphology alterations in Down Syndrome: a computational model of the motor cortex

-This repository contains the data and software used in the scientific paper [Modeling the impact of neuromorphological alterations in Down syndrome on fast neural oscillations](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012259).
+This repository contains the data and software used in the scientific paper [Modeling the impact of neuromorphological alterations in Down syndrome on fast neural oscillations](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012259) by Pau Clusella, Linus Manubens, Jordi Garcia-Ojalvo, and Mara Dierssen.

 ## Data